muganga-charles/Simple-Java-Projects/Polym/ReadMe.md

 The two packages here namely;  <br />
 - Management
 - animalSounds
-Show some concepts of inheritance via polythor
+Show some concepts of inheritance via polymorphism